Kalypso Logo

 6 Day Kerala Eco Tour

-A 6 Day experience in Kerala covering the historic city of Fort Cochin, the scenic backwater and at a working organic farm at the foothills of Western
+Experience Kerala in 6 days, starting with the historic city of Fort Cochin, exploring scenic backwaters, and staying at a working organic farm nestle

 More Details